sagiegurari/cargo-make/README.md

 run_task = { name = ["echo1", "echo2"], parallel = true }
 ```

-This allows to run independend tasks in parallel and speed the overall performance of the flow.<br>
+This allows to run independent tasks in parallel and speed the overall performance of the flow.<br>
 Be aware that parallel invocation of tasks will cause issues if the following feature are used:

 * Setting the task current working directory via **cwd** attribute will result in all parallel tasks being affected.